-- reference to the expected results of each project; - an outline of the indicators for each of the expected results; - a list of the activities to be carried out to achieve the expected results; - reference to the various types of resources allocated by PAHO and the NGO for each activity; - names of the focal points in the NGO and the designated technical officers at PAHO headquarters and/or in the PWR office.
+- a description of how the projects will assist in PAHO's delivery of programs and activities; - reference to the expected results of each project; - an outline of the indicators for each of the expected results; - a list of the activities to be carried out to achieve the expected results; - reference to the various types of resources allocated by PAHO and the NGO for each activity; - names of the focal points in the NGO and the designated technical officers at PAHO headquarters and/or in the PWR office.

-During the June March session, of the Executive Committee, the Subcommittee on Program, Budget, and Administration will consider applications submitted by NGOs and will make recommendations thereon to the Executive Committee.
+During the March session, the Subcommittee on Program, Budget, and Administration will consider applications submitted by NGOs and will make recommendations thereon to the Executive Committee.
 It may invite a representative of the NGO to speak before it in connection with the NGO's application.
 Should the applicant NGO be considered not to meet the established criteria, and bearing in mind the desirability of ensuring a valuable continuing partnership based on defined objectives and evidenced by a record of successful past collaboration and a framework for future collaborative activities, the Subcommittee on Program, Budget, and Administration may recommend postponement of consideration or rejection of an application.